News and Highlights

 Charlotte R. Hancock is a doctoral student in the Curriculum & Instruction, Urban Literacy, TESL program at the University of North Carolina at Charlotte.
 She holds a Bachelor’s degree in Spanish from the University of North Carolina at Wilmington.
 She earned a Master’s degree in Spanish with a concentration in Literature, Languages, and Culture from the University of North Carolina at Charlotte.
 Her research focuses on best and effective practices in dual language and world language, policies and practices that support multilingualism, and culturally and linguistically diverse learners.
 Her scholarship is informed by her prior work as a high school Spanish teacher and an elementary school dual language teacher and coordinator.
 She currently serves as the Dual Language/Immersion Advisor to the Foreign Language Association of North Carolina.

-Candace R. Chambers is a second year Ph.D. student in the Curriculum & Instruction, Urban Literacy program.
+Candace R. Chambers is a third year Ph.D. student in the Curriculum & Instruction, Urban Literacy program.
 She holds a Bachelor’s degree in English with a minor in secondary education from Jackson State University, and a Master’s degree in English from the University of Alabama with a concentration in Composition, Rhetoric, and English Studies.For over 5 years, Candace has taught and tutored writing composition.
 Candace currently is a part-time instructor of English at Central Piedmont Community College and Ashland University, where she teaches English composition in the Second-Chance Program for incarcerated students.
 Additionally, Candace is the CEO of Educational Writing Services, LLC (www.edwritingservices.org), and she conducts community-based writing workshops to assists students with writing scholarship essays using her text, Write Your Way to a Successful Scholarship Essay.

 Jimmeka Anderson is a Doctoral student in the Urban Education program at the University of North Carolina at Charlotte with a focus on urban students and critical digital media literacy.
 She received her master's degree in Educational Media with a focus on New Media Literacies and Global Perspectives at Appalachian State University.
 While serving as the Founder and Executive Director of I AM not the Media, Inc. for eight years, she has developed curriculum and award winning community programs that empower youth through media literacy and media creation (www.iamnotthemedia.org).
 Additionally, Jimmeka is the Chapter Lead for North Carolina for the national Media Literacy Now organization, the creator of the Teen Media Literacy Conference in Charlotte, NC (www.tmlconference.com) and serves on the Student Leadership Council for the National Association of Media Literacy Education.